 Summary of the Battle of Waxhaws and Buford’s Massacre

 The Battle of Waxhaws — also known as Buford’s Massacre — was fought between the United States and Great Britain on May 29, 1780, in the Waxhaws Region near present-day Buford, South Carolina.
-British forces, led by Colonel Banastre Tarleton won a decisive victory over a continent of Continentals from Virginia, under the command of Colonel Abraham Buford.
+British forces, led by Lieutenant Colonel Banastre Tarleton won a decisive victory over a continent of Continentals from Virginia, under the command of Colonel Abraham Buford.
 Buford and his men were on their way to Charleston, which was under siege by British forces.
 Before Buford arrived, General Benjamin Lincoln was forced to surrender the city.
 As a result, Buford was ordered to return to North Carolina.
 He was joined by troops who escaped from Charleston and started the march north.
 General Charles Cornwallis sent Tarleton after Buford.
 On May 29, Tarleton caught up with Buford in the Waxhaws Region.
 The accounts of the battle are generally contradictory.
 What is known is the fight was short, fast, and bloody.
 According to some American accounts, Buford tried to surrender, but Tarleton ignored him and showed no mercy, or “no quarter.”
 The British unleashed a brutal attack, which ended in the brutal deaths of more than 110 Americans.
 In the aftermath of the British victory, militia forces collectively referred to as the Overmountain Men gathered in present-day Tennessee and American forces shouted the battle cries of, “Remember Tarleton’s Quarter!” and “Remember Waxhaws!”
 The brutal tactics at Waxhaws enhanced Tarleton’s reputation, contributing to his nickname, “Bloody Ban.”

 Battle of Waxhaws and Buford’s Massacre Facts